-- Only USB 2.0 certified products with the USB 2.0 logo on them are supported by the 650BD.
+- Only USB 2.0 certified products with the USB 2.0 logo on them are supported by the 651/751BD.
 Please either consult the manufacturer of the USB 2.0 product to make sure it is properly certified, or go to www.usb.org for a list of approved products.
 We cannot be held responsible for any incompatibility issues. - This unit supports "USB Mass Storage Class Bulk-Only Transport" devices only.
 Most USB thumb drives, portable hard disk drives and card readers conform to this device class.
-Other USB devices such as MP3 players, digital cameras, and mobile phones may not be compatible. - Supported USB drives must be formatted with the FAT (File Allocation Table) or FAT32 file system.
-Drives formatted with NTFS file system are not supported.
+Other USB devices such as MP3 players, digital cameras, and mobile phones may not be compatible. - · See rear USB port section for file system compatibility.